ToneDen/Player/README.md

 * **.parameters**
   The parameters object that the player is using.
 * **.addTracks(urls)**
-  Adds the given urls to the end of the current playlist.
+  Adds the given urls to the end of the current playlist, and returns the new array of URLs.
 * **.destroy()**
   Destroys the given player instance and clears the containing element's HTML.
 * **.getAllTracks()**
-  Gets all of the tracks loaded into the player as an array.
+  Gets all of the URLs loaded into the player as an array.
 * **.getSound()**
   Gets the sound object of the current track.
 * **.getTrack()**